Luoky76/P4-exercise/ecn/README.md

 ## Introduction

-The objective of this tutorial is to extend basic L3 forwarding with an implementation of Explicit Congestion Notification (ECN 显式拥塞通知).
+The objective of this tutorial is to extend basic L3 forwarding with an implementation of Explicit Congestion Notification (ECN).

 ECN allows end-to-end notification of network congestion without dropping packets.
 If an end-host supports ECN, it puts the value of 1 or 2 in the `ipv4.ecn` field.
-For such packets, each switch may change the value to 3 if the queue size is larger than a threshold(阈).
+For such packets, each switch may change the value to 3 if the queue size is larger than a threshold.
 The receiver copies the value to sender, and the sender can lower the rate.